 24-Hour Helpline Established for Tourists Affected by the Earthquake

-Ecuador´s Ministry of Tourism reports that the tourism infrastructure, services and attractions in the Amazon, Andes, Galapagos and parts of the Coast are in excellent condition with airports, hotels, restaurants, tour operators, ground transportation, parks and nature reserves fully operational and welcoming visitors.
+Ecuador´s Ministry of Tourism reports that the tourism infrastructure, services, and attractions in the Amazon, Andes, Galapagos, and parts of the Coast are in excellent condition with airports, hotels, restaurants, tour operators, ground transportation, parks, and nature reserves fully operational and welcoming visitors.

-All airports in the country (both on the mainland and the islands) are open and operating normal flight schedules with the exception of the Manta airport which is exclusively open to humanitarian aid flights and is expected to resume full commercial service soon.
+All airports in the country (both on the mainland and the islands) are open and operating normal flight schedules with the exception of the Manta airport which is exclusively open to humanitarian aid flights but is expected to resume full commercial service soon.

 ¨We encourage tourists who wish to support Ecuador to continue with their travel plans and enjoy the country´s diverse attractions.
 We invite those who haven´t yet booked a trip to Ecuador to consider doing so.
-For those who wish to help in the recovery efforts, one of the best ways is to visit the country, and in doing so help sustain one of Ecuador’s most important industries and provider of jobs.”, said Minister of Tourism, Fernando Alvarado Espinel, from the coastal town of Chone where at the President´s request, he and a team of volunteers are assisting in the humanitarian efforts.
-They are also conducting a preliminary assessment of the impact on the tourism infrastructure, services and employment in the areas most affected.
+For those who wish to help in the recovery efforts, one of the best ways is to visit the country and, in doing so, help sustain one of Ecuador’s most important industries and provider of jobs” said Minister of Tourism, Fernando Alvarado Espinel, from the coastal town of Chone where, at the President´s request, he and a team of volunteers are assisting in the humanitarian efforts.
+They are also conducting a preliminary assessment of the impact on the tourism infrastructure, services, and employment in the areas most affected.